 How to make vegan pumpkin brownies with chocolate swirl

-Preheat the oven for 180℃(350°F).
+Preheat the oven to 180℃(350°F).
 First, let’s make the white chocolate mixture!
 In a small bowl, melt the cacao butter either in a microwave or in a saucepan, then add the coconut milk powder and mix well with a small whisk until smooth.
 Set aside.

 Mix the almond milk, coconut oil, maple syrup, vanilla extract, and pumpkin puree in a medium-size bowl with a whisk until very smooth.
 Set aside.